PLC Start-up and Maintenance

 PLC System Layout

-System layout is the conscientious approach to placing and interconnecting components not only to satisfy the application, but also to ensure that the controller will operate trouble free in its environment.
-In addition to program- mable controller equipment, the system layout also encompasses the other components that form the total system.
+The system layout is the conscientious approach to placing and interconnecting components not only to satisfy the application but also to ensure that the controller will operate trouble-free in its environment.
+In addition to programmable controller equipment, the system layout also encompasses the other components that form the total system.

 !!!
 These components include isolation transformers, auxiliary power supplies, safety control relays, and incoming line noise suppressors.
 In a carefully constructed layout, these components are easy to access and maintain.